mizosoft/methanol/docs/multipart_and_forms.md

 ### Generic Form Parts

-Use the builder's `formPart` method to add a form part from an arbitrary `BodyPublisher`.
+Use builder's `formPart` method to add a form part from an arbitrary `BodyPublisher`.
 It takes a field name and an optional file name.

 ```java
 // Substitute with your client ID.
 Visit https://api.imgur.com/oauth2/addclient to get one